Pinafore/cl1-hw/dan/readme.md

 Extra Credit
 ----------------

-For extra credit, you need to initialize the word representations with word2vec, GloVe, or some other representation.
+(Please code extra credit part separately, not for submission to submit server) For extra credit, you need to initialize the word representations with word2vec, GloVe, or some other representation.
 Compare the final performance based on these initializations *and* see how the word representations change.
 Write down your findings in analysis.pdf.